cdlewis/cdlewis.github.com/_posts/2015-09-08-finding-subsequences-in-human-dna-with-knuth-morris-pratt.md

 kmp('atgatc', chromosone(20), 'atgcn')
 ~~~

 The result can be verified with [Ensembl](http://useast.ensembl.org/Homo_sapiens/Variation/Explore?r=4:61226534-61227533;v=rs34640111;vdb=variation;vf=9452422), quite literally a search engine for humans.
 It also be modified to match multiple patterns by having creating a list of DFAs and processing them all at once.
-Indeed, the [Aho–Corasick algorithm](http://cr.yp.to/bib/1975/aho.pdf) takes this a step further and combines multiple patterns into a single DFA.
+Indeed, the [Aho–Corasick algorithm](http://cr.yp.to/bib/1975/aho.pdf) takes this a step further and combines multiple patterns into a single DFA!